gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

          :width: 300px

    XT30
-      The XT30 connector is commonly used by batteries (such as the goBILDA Nested Battery and REV Slim Battery) and things connected to battery power, such as the robot power switch, the REV Control Hub and Expansion Hub, the :term:`REV Grounding Strap <Grounding Strap>`, and others.
+      The XT30 connector is commonly used by batteries (such as the goBILDA Nested Battery and the REV Slim Battery), the robot power switch, the REV Control Hub and Expansion Hub, the :term:`REV Grounding Strap <Grounding Strap>`, and others.
 XT30 connectors are soldered onto wires.

       .. warning::
          The pins in the XT30 connectors on the Control Hub and Expansion Hub often compress over time, causing loose power connectivity.
 See `XT30 Pins are Compressed - Expansion Hub Troubleshooting <https://docs.revrobotics.com/duo-control/troubleshooting-the-control-system/expansion-hub-troubleshooting#xt30-pins-are-compressed>`_ for details on the issue and how to fix it.